 A good rule of thumb: if it fits into a 35mm film canister or is smaller than a ping pong ball, it's a risk to an unsupervised young child.

-OK, they can be fun exercise and help develop co-ordination and balance skills, but trampolines are also the cause of many injuries to children, most commonly fractures and sprains to the arm.
+They can be fun exercise and help develop co-ordination and balance skills, but some trampolines are also the cause of many injuries to children, most commonly fractures and sprains to the arm.

-Most injuries happen at home when children fall off or hit the side of the trampoline, but there are also risks for young children who can wander underneath and get hit when another child bounces above.
+Most injuries happen at home when children fall off or hit the side of some trampolines, but there are also risks for young children who can wander underneath and get hit when another child bounces above.

 Trampolines need regular inspection and maintenance, and children under six should always be supervised – so unless you have a lot of time, you should think twice before putting one in your backyard.